-- (b) cannot be used by the Commissioner as a ground for investigation or inquiry. - (2) Except where a disclosure is authorized under this Part, a conciliator must not disclose information gained during conciliation - (a) in any further conciliation; or - (b) to any person appointed, employed or engaged for the purposes of this Act.
+0 s.
+38 Part 5 - Conciliation of Complaints (b) cannot be used by the Commissioner as a ground for investigation or inquiry.
+(2) Except where a disclosure is authorized under this Part, a conciliator must not disclose information gained during conciliation - (a) in any further conciliation; or (b) to any person appointed, employed or engaged for the purposes of this Act.
+Penalty: Fine not exceeding 50 penalty units.
+38 Professional mentor (1) The Commissioner is to ensure that each conciliator has a professional mentor available to advise the conciliator in the performance of his or her functions.

-38. Professional mentor

-- (1) The Commissioner is to ensure that each conciliator has a professional mentor available to advise the conciliator in the performance of his or her functions. - (2) A conciliator may discuss all matters arising in relation to the performance of his or her functions with a professional mentor. - (3) A professional mentor must not disclose information that was gained by a conciliator during conciliation and communicated by the conciliator to the professional mentor.
+- (2) A conciliator may discuss all matters arising in relation to the performance of his or her functions with a professional mentor. - (3) A professional mentor must not disclose information that was gained by a conciliator during conciliation and communicated by the conciliator to the professional mentor.